chuckabox/imc-prosperity-4/readme.md

 > PNL = (10,000 × Multiplier) / (Number of inhabitants + % of total selections that picked this container)

 The first container choice was free, but opening a second cost 50,000 SeaShells.
-We built a simpler greedy Monte Carlo that converged to a Nash equilbrium for selection rates across all containers.
+We built a simple greedy Monte Carlo simulation that converged to a Nash equilbrium for selection rates across all containers.

 ![](images/containers_nash.png)